mzufferey/omics/index.md

-##### Genomics data processing
+##### Genomics and genomics data processing

 We integrated somatic mutation, CNV, DNA methylation, RNA, protein, phosphorylation (phospho) and acetylation (acetyl) levels via iProFun (Song et al., 2019) to investigate the functional impacts of DNA alterations in GBM.

+PROGENy (Schubert et al., 2018) was used to generate activity scores for EGFR based on RNA expression data.

+We used iProFun, an integrative analysis tool to identify multi-omic molecular quantitative traits (QT) perturbed by DNA-level varia- tions.

 ##### Proteomics data processing

-PANOPLY: a cloud-based platform for automated and reproducible proteogenomic data analysis. -> encapsulate the complex data processing required for proteogenomics  and provide a simple interface to deploy a range of algorithms developed for data analysis, we have developed PANOPLY—a cloud-based Platform for Automated aNd reprOducible Proteogenomic data anaLYsis
+* **PANOPLY**: a cloud-based platform for automated and reproducible proteogenomic data analysis. -> encapsulate the complex data processing required for proteogenomics  and provide a simple interface to deploy a range of algorithms developed for data analysis, we have developed PANOPLY—a cloud-based Platform for Automated aNd reprOducible Proteogenomic data anaLYsis

-##### Statistics
+* the **Proteomics-Genomics DataBase** (**pgdb** - https://nf-co.re/pgdb) workflow

+* **Biofactoid** (biofactoid.org), a web-based software system that empowers authors to capture and share structured human- and machine-readable summaries of molecular-level interactions described in their publications

+##### Data processing and statistics

-SignatureAnalyzer exploited the Bayesian variant of the NMF algorithm and enabled an inference for the optimal number of signatures from the data itself at a balance between the data fidelity (likelihood) and the model complexity (reg-
+* **SignatureAnalyzer** exploited the Bayesian variant of the NMF algorithm and enabled an inference for the optimal number of signatures from the data itself at a balance between the data fidelity (likelihood) and the model complexity (reg-

+* **Customprodbj** (Wen et al., 2020)(https://github.com/bzhanglab/customprodbj) for customized database construction.